 \end{proof}

-The following lemma is a well-known result (for topological result), whose proof uses a standard Euler characteristic argument.
-However, in our combinatorial setup, we provide a proof using the combinatorial Hopf trace formula (which is bit often overkill though). \begin{lemma} Let $\s$ be a $d$-dimensional $\mathbb{Z}_p$-combinatorial sphere.
+The following lemma is a well-known topological result, whose standard proof uses an Euler characteristic based argument.
+However, in our combinatorial setup, we provide a proof using the combinatorial Hopf trace formula (which is bit of an overkill though). \begin{lemma} Let $\s$ be a $d$-dimensional $\mathbb{Z}_p$-combinatorial sphere.
 If $p > 2$, $d$ is odd. \end{lemma}